epics-base/pvaPy/documentation/streamingFramework.md

 ### Parallel Processing Chains

-For certain use cases it might be beneficial to split the raw data stream into multiple parallel streams before processing it.
+In certain cases (e.g., when reducing client load on the PVA server is needed) it might be beneficial to split the raw data stream into multiple parallel streams before processing it.
 This can be accomplished by inserting a passthrough/distributor stage in front of the processing stages.